 Teachers’ Role in Implementing PBL

-Teachers as coaches should give effective and specific feedback on projects designed by learners.
-This helps them reach their goals and promotes competition.
-Teachers are responsible for the assessment of projects by encouraging debates, discussions, and questioning.
+In conclusion, Teachers as coaches should give effective and specific feedback on projects designed by learners.
+Consequently, this helps them reach their goals and promotes competition.
+In addition, teachers are responsible for the assessment of projects by encouraging debates, discussions, and questioning.
 As a teaching methodology of a new, more technologically advanced society, PBL helps learners acquire essential skills for employability.
-It is through effective guidance and participation that teachers can fulfil their teaching objectives and shape capable and creative lifelong learners.
+It is through effective guidance and participation that teachers can fulfill their teaching objectives and shape capable and creative lifelong learners.

 For ideas on other teaching methodologies, visit ourblog.